You're Ugly Too

 You're Ugly Too is a 2015 Irish drama film directed and written by Mark Noonan.

 Synopsis

 Will receives parole from prison to care for his 11-year-old niece Stacey, who has been orphaned after the death of her widowed mother, Will's sister.
 As they head towards the Irish midlands and try to be a family, they encounter a series of obstacles.
-Stacey is rejected at the local school because she suffers from narcolepsy, a condition she has recently developed.
+Stacey is rejected at the local school because she has narcolepsy, a condition she has recently developed.
 Will, who repeatedly disobeys the parole conditions in his disastrous attempts to be a responsible father figure, has to find employment and prove that he can provide a stable environment for Stacey, before it is officially decided whether or not Stacey returns to the foster system and Will to prison to complete his sentence.